Starting a business is exciting—but also demanding.

 Prepare yourself financially

-7. It is crucial to separate business finances from personal ones, so open a business bank account.
+7. Open a business bank account.
+It is crucial to separate business finances from personal ones.
 Most banks require company details, such as formation date, business type, and owner names and addresses.
 If your business is not incorporated, most banks will require a DBA (doing business as or fictitious business name).
 Contact your bank about requirements prior to opening an account.